R2Northstar/NorthstarWiki/docs/advanced.md

 In order to create the `.bat` to launch this profile, you'll need to first create a `.bat` file, an name it whatever you would like.
 Inside of this `.bat` file, you'll want to put in `NorthstarLauncher.exe -profile=PROFILE FOLDER NAME HERE`, replacing all of `PROFILE FOLDER NAME HERE` with the name that you gave the folder you installed your mods to.
 Double clicking or right clicking on the `.bat`file then hitting `open` will launch Northstar with the assigned profile.

 You can set up profiles even more advanced by setting up a way to use Steam to launch multiple different profiles from their newer launch menu that appears when you can launch a game in more ways than one.
-This is also covered [here](its somewhere in basic setup i think)
+This is also covered [here](installing-northstar/basic-setup.mdbasic-setup#adding-alternate-launch-option-for-steam).
+You can set this up for profiles by simply adding the `-Profile=` to the arguments of the new option for NorthstarLauncher, as seen below

 ## Playing Vanilla via NorthstarLauncher <a href="#vanilla-on-northstar" id="vanilla-on-northstar"></a>